 Eni Fires Up Gas Production Offshore Egypt

-The development of this project is further evidence of Eni's involvement in Egypt and its contribution to satisfying the growing gas demand in the country through the exploration and development of gas reserves in the Mediterranean Sea.
+The development of this project is further evidence of Eni's commitment to Egypt and in particular to its contribution to meeting increasing domestic gas demand by exploring and developing the still substantially untapped gas resources in the Mediterranean.

 Eni is the largest foreign energy player in Egypt.
 The company's oil and natural gas equity production averaged approximately 230,000 barrels of oil equivalent per day in 2009.
 Eni operates in Egypt through its wholly owned subsidiary the International Egyptian Oil Company (IEOC), which directly carries out exploration activities and participates in Joint Venture partnerships and Joint Venture companies.

 - Eni Bets Big on Zohr Explorer Finding New Treasure (Oct 06)